JBEI/edd/README.md

 	      * 'sudo rabbitmqctl delete_user guest'
  * Create a RabbitMQ account with limited permissions for EDD
     * Create a password for the EDD's RabbitMQ account.
 Avoid special characters since the password must be provided to the Celery worker via a URL.
-       * Update edd/celeryconfig.py to replace the 'edd_user' account password in the EDD_RABBITMQ_PASSWORD variable
+       * Update edd/server.cfg to enter the password in `rabbitmq.edd_pass`
        * 'sudo rabbitmqctl add_user edd_user EDD_RABBITMQ_PASSWORD', replacing the password with your value
  	* Grant appropriate permissions to edd_user on the "/edd" virtual host
  	   * `sudo rabbitmqctl set_permissions -p /edd edd_user ".*" ".*" ".*"`
  	   * TODO: consider tighter [Access Controls](https://www.rabbitmq.com/access-control.html) to determine controls needed for EDD virtual environment
  * Create an administrative RabbitMQ account for Flower to use in accessing Celery's RabbitMQ management API (same password special character limitations as above)
-    * Update RABBIT_MQ_MGMT_PASSWORD for this user in celeryconfig.py
+    * Update edd/server.cfg to enter the password in `rabbitmq.mgmt_pass`
     * `sudo rabbitmqctl add_user bunny 'RABBITMQ_MGMT_PASSWORD'`, replacing the password with your value
     * `sudo rabbitmqctl set_permissions -p / bunny ".*" ".*" ".*"`
     * `sudo rabbitmqctl set_permissions -p /edd bunny ".*" ".*" ".*"`